Network Configuration Automation

 Box mentality

 Businesses are mainly concerned with agility and continuity, but you cannot have these two things with manual provisions.
-You must look at your network as a system, not as individual boxes.
+You must look at your network as a system, not individual boxes.
 When you look at applications and their scaling, the current network-style implementation method does not scale and keeps in line with the apps.
-A move to network configuration automation and automatic interaction is the solution.
+The solution is to move to network configuration automation and automatic interaction.

 Network Configuration Automation and Automate Network Configuration